vippsas/vipps-checkout-shopify/README.md

 ### Step 4 - Input API keys

 Go to the app settings.
-Input the API keys from Vipps.
+Input the API keys from Vipps MobilePay.
 These may be autofilled if you are converting from Vipps 2.0.

 ![Step 4](./docs/images/vipps-checkout-step-3.png)